daniel-macrae/NegotiationApp/README.md

 - Changed the chunk-retrieval (opening) failure cases to bid for a number from its declared MNS to 9.
 - Made the reject button say "quit round" unless the model has made a final offer (and make sure the function it calls it working right, in the case it's "quit round").
 - Fixed the bug where the accept/reject offer buttons were always active if you changed which user was playing.
+- Moved reinforcement of strategy chunks so that it only reinforces after successfully retrieving the player's strategy

 Bugs & Things to work on:
 - The retrieval of the opening offer still isn't great, it seems to just generate a random offer fairly often, which sometimes puts the model in a terrible starting place because it asks for just 1 or 2 points.
 Needs some work to get the retrievals to succeed.